Need Help? Give us a call.

 The best way to know which method to use is to run the numbers.
 Add up your home office expenses.
 If they’re more than $1,500, consider using the regular method.
 If not, use the simplified method.

-As your business grows and your calculations become more complicated, tools like QuickBooks, QuickBooks Online, or QuickBooks Self-Employed can help you streamline your financial processes (and recordkeeping).
-If you’re not one for mainstream solutions, there are also tools like Xero, Sage, Wave, FreshBooks, and many others.
+As your business grows and your calculations become more complicated, tools like QuickBooks, QuickBooks Online, or QuickBooks Self-Employed can help you streamline your financial processes (and record keeping).
+If you’re not one for mainstream solutions, there are also many other tools available like Xero or Sage, for example.

 The better your tools and processes, the more you’ll be able to maximize your deductions.